blocknetdx/documentation/docs/service-nodes/xcloud-configuration.md

 ---

 ## Deploy Service
 1. Add the service name to the `plugins=` entry in `xrouter.conf`.
+The service name listed must be the exact name of your config file without the file extension.
 Separate each service name with a comma.
-    * Example: `plugins=listoffers,offerinfo,weatherData`
+    * Example: If you had 3 services that you wanted to deply with config names `SYSlistoffers.conf`, `SYSofferinfo.conf`, and `weatherData.conf`, the `plugins=` setting would read as follows: `plugins=SYSlistoffers,SYSofferinfo,weatherData`
 1. Use `xrReloadConfigs` to load your newly configured settings to `xrouter.conf` without needing to restart your Service Node.
 1. Use `sendserviceping` to propogate these new settings to the network immediately or wait up to 10 minutes for this to happen automatically.
 1. You can view your configs using `xrStatus`.
+See the [example output](https://api.blocknet.co/#xrstatus) in the dark blue panel on the right in the API docs.

 ---